 And I want to share what I’ve learned, and help others self-actualize into forces of quiet leadership, every day.

 This is why I teach all my students, from everyday yogis to budding artists and aspiring entrepreneurs, to become their most creative in all facets of their lives.

 We are creative in our breath and in our body movement — from written word to spoken word, to creating meaningful work in the world and sharing loving expressions in everyday life.

 It’s all creative.
 It’s all energy.

 And I’m here to help you be your best with both.

 Here are some of the ways you can get on board with my teachings.

-- I turn your personal story into a business or brand with voice, heart and a deep message through my Story Shine Sessions.
-From life coaches and health coaches to professionals, entrepreneurs, artists and authors, my Story Shine Sessions excavate the gold of your story and communicate it with hear,t soul and purpose.
-The result is doing more of the work you love with more of the right people.
-Explore my Story Shine offerings
+- I turn stories into a business offerings with heart.
+My 1-on-1 Story Shine Sessions are business copywriting experiences that help self-employed coaches, professionals, entrepreneurs, artists and authors excavate the gold of their stories and communicate them in their About Me pages with heart, soul and purpose.
+Do more of the work you love with more of the right people »

 - I travel the U.S. and Europe to lead writing, creativity and yoga workshops that are soulful, intimate and experiential.
-I help students tell their stories, write their bios, lead guided chakra meditations, and infuse yoga classes with creative lessons to help students open their self-expressive sides (and get them to journal, right from their yoga mats).
+I help students tell their stories, write their bios, experience chakra-guided meditations, and infuse yoga sessions with journaling to help students get self-aware.
 I love to create powerful, interactive experiences that transform thought and feeling into action.
-Here’s where I’m teaching next, or, you can invite me to teach at your event, conference or retreat.
+See where I’m teaching next or invite me to an event »

-If you’re not sure where to begin, just sign up for my occasional newsletter.
+If you’re not sure where to begin, just sign up for my newsletter!